a building - founders hall at dusk

 International Student Services

-As an international student at Humboldt you have many services and opportunities available to you.
-You also have some special regulations that apply only to international students.
+As an international student at Cal Poly Humboldt, you have many services and opportunities available to you.
+There are some special regulations that apply only to international students.
 Please be sure you understand these regulations, and if you have any questions contact international@humboldt.edu.
 For information regarding costs, funding, deadlines, and any other information for international students, visit extended.humboldt.edu/international-programs

 Indian Tribal & Educational Personnel Program